Skip to main content

 Adding a Jupyter Notebook

-If you are adding a Jupyter Notebook example, you'll want to install the optional dev dependencies.
+If you are adding a Jupyter Notebook example, you'll want to run with test dependencies:

-When you run poetry install, the langchain package is installed as editable in the virtualenv, so your new logic can be imported into the notebook.
+When you run uv sync, the langchain package is installed as editable in the virtualenv, so your new logic can be imported into the notebook.